-Among the Mestizo-Colonos, the low profitability of the extensive form of cattle ranching has lead to a high in- and out-migration and a correspondingly high fluctuation in land-ownership and possession.
-To avoid poverty most of them have an alternative income, e.g. from a small shop near the road, or a second occupation as day labourers.
-As a consequence, in marginal areas the pasture management is obviously neglected, mainly because of the limited availability of labor.
+Among the Mestizo-Colonos, the low profitability of the extensive form of cattle ranching has lead to a high in- and out-migration and a correspondingly high fluctuation in landownership and possession.
+To avoid poverty most of them have an alternative income, for example, from a small shop near the road, or a second occupation as day labourers.
+As a consequence, in marginal areas the pasture management is obviously neglected, mainly because of the limited availability of labour.
+Many Mestizo-Colonos are also supported by relatives who live in the city of Loja or by those who have emigrated to Cuenca or to Spain.
 Compared with the indigenous ethnic groups, the Mestizo-Colonos are much more heterogeneous.
 Extreme overexploitation is especially typical for newcomers and colonizers of the first generation mainly living in scattered fincas along the road between Loja and Zamora.
 In contrast, colonizers of the second or third generation living in village communities like in the upper Río Zamora valley have developed a more adapted and sustainable form of land use, in many respects similar to that of the Saraguros.

 To avoid a further loss of biodiversity and to reduce the pressure on the tropical mountain rainforests caused by cattle ranching, profitable alternatives have to be offered.
-Similar measures as those presented above for the Saraguros are necessary: e.g. timber production in the form of reforestation with native tree species, market-oriented gardening, cultivation of medicinal herbs, payment for environmental services.
-These measures should also take into account an improvement of the carrying capacity of existing pastures by introducing legumes (Leguminosae) and other fodder plants and improving the cattle breeds and the veterinary services.
-In any case, measures to stop the loss of biodiversity in the area should take into account the difficult economic situation of most Mestizo-Colonos households.
+Similar measures as those presented above for the Saraguros are necessary: for example, timber production in the form of reforestation with native tree species, market-oriented gardening, cultivation of medicinal herbs, payment for environmental services.
+These measures should also take into account an improvement of the carrying capacity of existing pastures by introducing legumes (Leguminosae) and other fodder plants and improvement the cattle breeds and the veterinary services.
+In any case, measures to stop the loss of biodiversity in the area should take into account the difficult economic situation of most of the Mestizo-Colonos households.
 The prohibition of using fire and the establishment of protected areas have surely reduced the deforestation rate, but such measures do not face the real causes of deforestation and have increased the animosity against conservation.

-25.9 Protecting Biological Diversity - from National Park to Biosphere Reserve
+9 Protecting Biological Diversity - From National Park to Biosphere Reserve

-The Podocarpus National Park, covering a total of 146 280 ha, was established in 1982 as southern Ecuador's first conservation area, whose goal is to protect one of the country's last intact mountain rainforest ecosystems, one particularly rich in species and largely untouched by humans.
-The creation of a national park in the middle of a fairly densely populated mountain region necessarily gave rise to numerous conflicts of interest and use rights, e.g. agrarian colonization, illegal timber extraction, conflicts about landownership and possession, mining activities, tourism.
+The Podocarpus National Park, covering a total of 146,280 ha, was established in 1982 as southern Ecuador's first conservation area, whose goal is to protect one of the country's last intact mountain rainforest ecosystems, one particularly rich in species and largely untouched by humans.
+The creation of a national park in the middle of a fairly densely populated mountain region necessarily gave rise to numerous conflicts of interest and use rights, for example, agrarian colonization, illegal timber extraction, conflicts about landownership and possession, mining activities, tourism.